benmort/rciceberg/README.md

-[placeholder for name]
+VBox -> Name to change
 ====

 MVP Todo
 ===
-* Finish Website
-  * Update feel
-  * Update colours
-  * Update Sales pitch
-  * Add pictures (chocolates on right side)
-  * Mention the gifts in the sales pitch
-  * Fix payment gate ways
+* Fix payment gate ways (see issue [#24](https://github.com/benmort/rciceberg/issues/24))
-  * add subscriptions (cycle (days) based instead of just plain monthly)
-  * Mobile friendly
+* Orders dashboard
-  * Add multiple display text areas
-* Store bought pads/tampons/panty liners
-* Decide on gifts/extras
 * Finalize Name
-* Subscription (cycle (days) based instead of just plain monthly)

 Business Todo
 ===
-* Bank Account?
-* Business Name (if we want to be a different name for Tbox)
+* Business Name - for "Trading as" - this will need to be added to the partnership

 Long Term Todo
 ===
 * App with cycle tracker
 * Branded tampons/pads/panty liners
 * Move towards organic and sustainable products "good for you and the environment"
+* add subscriptions (cycle (days) based instead of just plain monthly)

 Name ideas?
 ===